greenelab/lab-website-template/README.md

 There are a lot of different technologies involved in this template; it's okay if you don't have a deep understanding of them all.

-If you need help, first make sure you search this readme and look through `index.md`.
+If you need help, first make sure you search this readme and look through the various `index.md` files in the repo.
 Also, we've tried to include comments in all files where we think they're needed, especially where users are likely to want to customize things.
 Look for file names relevant to your question, and you may find that you can achieve what you want just by opening them up and editing them.